colmoneill/drafts/PZIyear2/Thesis/2017_01_04-thesis-chapter3.md

-Title: The user, the learning curve
+Title:Chapter 3 — The user, the learning curve
 Date: 2017/01/04

 # The user, the learning curve